4/30/2025

 Chief Executive Officer

-Yeah, and Salus, we're going to continue to invest in the areas that we have let you guys know that we are investing in, so we're going to continue to invest in our platform and in the tech work that we're doing, which we think will have us set up for some really good success in the fall and the spring, which is when a lot of that tech is going to hit and land.
-And then on the sales title side, we're starting to see, I think, the benefits of those investments, so those two we're going to continue to keep the level of investment that we've got today.
+Yeah, and Thanos, we're going to continue to invest in the areas that we have let you guys know that we are investing in.
+So we're going to continue to invest in our platform and in the tech work that we're doing, which we think will have us set up for some really good success in the fall and the spring, which is when a lot of that tech is going to hit and land.
+And then on the sales title side, we're starting to see, I think, the benefits of those investments.
+So those two, we're going to continue to keep the level of investment that we've got today, Thanos.

 speaker